Skip to main content

 4. Addiction is a sign of weakness

-Many factors play into the development of an addiction, including psychological conditions beyond an individual’s control or choice, such as anxiety or depression; family history of addiction; life stress; peer pressure from friends; and/or a dependence brought on by prescribed medications for an injury/condition.
+Many factors play into the development of an addiction.
+These include psychological conditions beyond an individual’s control or choice.
+Examples include anxiety or depression, family history of addiction, life stress, and peer pressure.
+Also included is a dependence brought on by prescribed medications for an injury/condition.
 However, Dr. Maté argues that addiction is often the result of a lack of nurturing during childhood, trauma, and/or the experience of loss.

 Despite the difference of opinion, addiction is nonetheless categorized as a mental illness that affects memory, decision-making, and judgment, meaning a person suffering from addiction may no longer have the psychological mechanisms necessary to carry out acts of willpower.